Baksman/Flutter-challenge/README.md

 ## Getting Started
 To run the project run *flutter run* or *make run* on the root of your project

+### The test unit test is located in test folder and the integration test is located in integration test folder

 To run the e2e test run *flutter test integration_test* or *make integration_test* (via makefile)

+To run the e2e test run *flutter test test/unit_test.dart*

 ## MVVM architectural style used